 Have you ever wondered what secrets lie within the works of art in our galleries?
 Find out for yourself during our Public Guided Tours of Art Windsor-Essex!
 Join our knowledgeable Gallery Guides for interpretive tours of the gallery.
 Learn about the artistic approach and vision of the fascinating artists featured in our current exhibitions.

-- Free guided tours are offered every Saturday from 2pm – 3pm.
+- Free guided tours are offered on Saturdays from 2pm – 3pm.
 Attendees will meet their Gallery Guide on the 2nd floor.
 Tours are FREE with admission to the gallery.

 Bring your headphones to engage with Cuseum!

 AWE has gone digital with Cuseum, a virtual platform that offers self-guided audio tours, insights into our artists and exhibitions, and fun facts about the work in the Gallery!
 Here are some tips to access Cuseum during your visit:

 - Look for QR codes in the Gallery, and use your smartphone to scan the codes.
 This will launch Cuseum.
 Learn more about the artwork nearby.

 - Bring your headphones to see and hear the curatorial statements, artist statements, artist interviews, and audio tours.

 - AWE has free wifi that you can use to access Cuseum.

 If you have any questions about Cuseum during your visit, don’t hesitate to ask a staff member for help!